 This lockup provision applies to our common stock and to securities convertible into or exchangeable or exercisable for or repayable with our common stock.
 It also applies to our common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
-These restrictions do not apply to shares of our common stock sold to the underwriters and international managers under this prospectus or shares purchased by our executive officers or directors in the open market.
+These restrictions do not apply to shares of our common stock sold to the underwriters and international managers under this prospectus.